Mama Living Abroad

 • Place the dough in the refrigerator and let it chill for 1 hour.

-• Using a cookie scoop or your hands, scoop balls of dough onto a parchment-lined baking sheet.
+• Scoop dough balls onto a parchment-lined baking sheet using a cookie scoop or your hands.
 Make sure to space out the cookies.

-• Let the cookies cool in the pan for a few minutes and then transfer to a wire rack.
+• Allow the cookies to cool in the pan until they are nearly completely cooled, then transfer them to a wire rack.

 Notes